tasket/wyng-backup/README.md

 * Wyng locally stores information about backups in two ways:  Snapshots alongside your local source volumes, and metadata under _/var/lib/wyng_.
 It is safe to _delete_ Wyng snapshots without risking the integrity of backups (although `send` will become slower).
 However, as with all CoW snapshot based backup tools, you should never attempt to directly mount, alter or otherwise utilize a Wyng snapshot as this could (very likely) result in future backup sessions being corrupt (this is why Wyng snapshots are stored as read-only).
 If you think you have somehow altered a Wyng snapshot, you should consider it corrupt and immediately delete it before the next `send`.
 If you're in a pinch and need to use the data in a Wyng snapshot, you should first make your own copy or snapshot of the Wyng snapshot using `cp --reflink` or `lvcreate -s` and use that instead.

+* Error _"Cached metadata is newer"_ indicates that something has reverted the archive to an earlier state.
+This could be due to a rollback attack, but could also be the result of your own actions such as keeping multiple copies of the same archive and alternately mounting them at the same location (in which case giving each copy a slightly different dir name can avert this error".
+Use the `--force-allow-rollback` option if you need to recover from this error and use the older archive as is.

 * Metadata cached under _/var/lib/wyng_ may also be manually deleted.
 However, the _archive.\*_ root files in each 'a_*' directory are part of Wyng's defense against rollback attacks, so if you feel the need to manually reclaim space used in this dir then consider leaving the _archive.\*_ files in place.

-* If data corruption in the archive is suspected, use `wyng arch-check` which will scan for errors and present you with options for recovery.
+* If data corruption in the archive is suspected, use `wyng arch-check` which will scan for errors and show options for recovery.

 * If a volume becomes damaged and unrecoverable it may be necessary to delete it by its volume ID by using `wyng delete --vid` instead of the volume name.